esamaric-srl/Microsoft-Courses/CWCICD.md

 ## Introduction

 In the rapidly evolving world of software development, the ability to deliver high-quality code quickly and consistently is paramount.
-The CWCICD course, "CI/CD Using Azure Pipelines," offers a comprehensive exploration of **Continuous Integration** and **Continuous Delivery** practices using Microsoft's powerful **Azure Pipelines** platform.
+The <a href="https://www.esamatic.it/corsi/ci-cd-using-azure-pipelines-courseware">CWCICD: I/CD Using Azure Pipelines</a> course offers a comprehensive exploration of **Continuous Integration** and **Continuous Delivery** practices using Microsoft's powerful **Azure Pipelines** platform.
 This course is designed to equip developers, DevOps engineers, and IT professionals with the knowledge and skills needed to implement robust, automated pipelines for efficient software delivery.

-Whether you're a seasoned developer looking to streamline your deployment process, a DevOps enthusiast aiming to enhance your skillset, or an IT professional transitioning into a more development-focused role, CWCICD provides a solid foundation and advanced techniques for mastering CI/CD.
+Whether you're a seasoned developer looking to streamline your deployment process, a DevOps enthusiast aiming to enhance your skillset, or an IT professional transitioning into a more development-focused role, <a href="https://www.esamatic.it/corsi/ci-cd-using-azure-pipelines-courseware">CWCICD</a> provides a solid foundation and advanced techniques for mastering CI/CD.
 This course demystifies the complexities of modern software delivery and empowers you to create efficient, reliable pipelines for your projects.

 ## Course Overview

-The CWCICD course is an intensive training program that covers the core concepts and practical implementation of CI/CD using Azure Pipelines.
+The <a href="https://www.esamatic.it/corsi/ci-cd-using-azure-pipelines-courseware">CWCICD</a> course is an intensive training program that covers the core concepts and practical implementation of CI/CD using Azure Pipelines.
 Here's a quick snapshot of the course details:

 - **Duration**: 7 hours (typically a one-day intensive)
 - **Format**: Instructor-led training